JiyoungByun/JiyoungByun.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I'm a Ph.D. candidate in <a href="aiem.jhu.edu/">Artificial Intelligence for Engineering and Medicine Lab</a> at
+I'm a Ph.D. candidate in <a href="https://www.aiem.jhu.edu/">Artificial Intelligence for Engineering and Medicine Lab</a> at
-<a href="https://www.bme.jhu.edu/">Department of Biomedical Engineering, Johns Hopkins University</a>.
+<a href="https://www.bme.jhu.edu/">Department of Biomedical Engineering</a>, Johns Hopkins University.
 My research interests broadly include <strong>machine learning</strong> and its applications to <strong>healthcare</strong>.

 Currently, my work aims to bridge the gap between cutting-edge AI methodologies and their real-world deployment in medical environments, with an emphasis on improving diagnostic accuracy and addressing challenges such as data scarcity and domain shifts in clinical imaging datasets.